An article by

 In the following analyzes we will observe the monthly changes and further deepen the evaluation of the spread of instant payment in the SEPA area.

-We offer solutions for SCT inst.
+We offer a solution CPG.instant for SCT inst.
 If you have any questions, suggestions or are interested in payment systems, instant payments or software solutions for payments, please do not hesitate to contact us:

 - Phone: +49 (0) 89 6809700